ctrlaltdeleon/infinitygauntlet/info-sessions/blizzcon-codecraft.md

 - Blizzard is composed of 30%, game developers.
 - The rest are support!
 - Support is as follows:
-  - Cinematics
+  - Cinematics.
-  - Blizzard Tech
+  - Blizzard Tech.
-    - Web & Mobile
+    - Web & Mobile.
-  - Quality Assurance
+  - Quality Assurance.
-  - Business Operations (Tespa)
+  - Business Operations (Tespa).
 - Specialists are always more desired than generalists, makes the person and position feel special, as if they were made for each other.
 - On a tech team it's composed of UI/UX Designers, Software Engineers, & Program Managers?
 - Speak to Katiya and others for more information.